Bottas wins as Verstappen retakes title lead

 But the Ferrari's tyres faded and Bottas closed in and passed him for the lead with 11 laps to go.

 Leclerc stopped immediately afterwards while Hamilton tried to hold on, feeling he would be able to stay ahead of Leclerc and Perez for the final podium place, but was overruled by his team.
+Mercedes were convinced by this stage that his tyres would not make it to the end.

 Behind Hamilton, Gasly took sixth, from McLaren's Lando Norris and Ferrari's Carlos Sainz, impressive in moving up from the back of the grid after taking a penalty for a new engine.